-Astra comes with over a hundred starter sites that are niche-specific such as travel, health and fitness, beauty, restaurant, tech and more.
-But first you have to start by installing the free Astra WordPress Theme.
+Astra comes with lots of starter sites that are niche-specific such as travel, health and fitness, beauty, restaurant, tech and more.

 Install and Activate Astra WordPress Theme

-The following instructions assume you understand how to install and activate a WordPress theme .
+The following instructions assume you have basic WordPress knowledge.

 - From the WordPress Dashboard, click on Appearance>Themes